bibekanandadatta/JHU-Dissertation-Template/README.md

   ```

 - Header and footer options in the document are managed using the `\fancyhdr` package.
 Currently, the header prints the chapter label and the chapter title on the left side.
 If the chapter name is too long, you may have to customize the header spacing in the geometry settings options to accommodate that.
 Tweak the variable `\HeaderHeight` for this.
 The current value is set to `18 pt` which is good for single-line chapter titles.
-  - If you have a longer thesis title that is spanned over multiple lines in header, consider changing the `\HeaderHeight` to `30 pt` (for double lines) or `42 pt` (for triple lines), i.e., add an extra `12 pt` to the default value for each new line.
+  - If you have a longer thesis title that is spanned over multiple header lines, consider changing the `\HeaderHeight` to `30 pt` (for double lines) or `42 pt` (for triple lines), i.e., add an extra `12 pt` to the default value for each new line.
   - You can also consider making the font size smaller for the headers.
   - Alternatively, you can consider including a shorter chapter title which will be printed as the header by starting the chapter environment as follows:
     ```